nuxt-hub/core/docs/content/docs/2.features/database.md

 description: Access a SQL database in your Nuxt application to store and retrieve relational data.
 ---

-NuxtHub Database uses [Cloudflare D1](https://developers.cloudflare.com/d1/), a managed, serverless database built on SQLite to store and retrieve relational data.
+NuxtHub Database is compatible with PostgreSQL, MySQL and SQLite and is built on [db0](https://db0.unjs.io/).

 ## Getting Started

-Enable the database in your NuxtHub project by adding the `database` property to the `hub` object in your `nuxt.config.ts` file.
+Enable the database in NuxtHub by setting the `database` property to your dialect in `hub` within your `nuxt.config.ts` file.

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({